OlavRab/hacs-rpi-temperature/README.md

-# Home Assistant RPI-Temperature Component
+# Home Assistant RPI-Temperature Sensor
 Custom HACS component which creates a sensor that shows the current temperature of your raspberry pi.

 Currently, the following Raspbery pi devices are supported: